-Community & Wellbeing

-Community and Culture

-Environmental Health Protection and

-Development

-Leisure

-Parks and Cemeteries

-Corporate Services

-Marrinistratio

-Finance

-Human Resources and Organisational Development

-Internal Audi

-Strategic Transformation and Performance

-Chief Executive's Office

-Communications and Marketing

-Community Planning

-Environment

-Assets and Property Regulatory Services Waste and Cleansing

-Place

-Regeneration Strategic Capital Developmen

-Prosperity

-Economic Development

-Planning

-Tourism
+Community & Wellbeing Corporate Services Community and Culture Environmental Health Protection and Development Leisure Parks and Cemeteries Environment Chief Executive's Office Communications and Marketing Regulatory Services Community Planning Waste and Cleansing Prosperity Place Economic Development Planning Tourism

-The Council delivers a broad of local services range covering among others: building control, community development. economic development, environmental health, leisure, parks and cemeteries, planning, street car parking, tourism and waste collection and disposal.
+The Council delivers a broad of local range services covering among others: building control, community development, economic development, environmental health, leisure, parks and cemeteries, planning, street car parking, tourism and waste collection and disposal.
 It directly employs over 900 staff and has a budget of £78M.
 In addition, it participates in a number of strategic partnerships with councils, private operators, public bodies and third sector organisations in order to deliver its vision for the Borough.
 It draws income from the provision of some services and from government grants.
 The remaining balance of income comes from the district rates, which is a local property tax.